 Twice a year the Avid Gardeners website is updated with new members, program changes and photos.
 All information about our club is included along with a direct contact connection.

 Each month editors create an informative club newsletter called “TAG Talk” which is emailed to members prior to our monthly meeting.
 Articles include club and local activities of interest, horticulture and conservation issues, and a column on wildlife/birds.
 Each edition focuses on the season and interests of our membership.
 The newsletter is sent out to club members electronically so we are not limited by printing costs.
 All can view the pictures and share information.
 Since we send it via e-mail, we are not limited by printing costs and are able to include links to various websites.

 Local Newspaper and Plantation Newsletter Article

-Each month one of our members writes a column of gardening advice which appears in the local newspaper, “The Island Packet,” and in our neighborhood newsletter, “Plantation Living Magazine,” which includes meeting announcements and an open invitation to attend our meetings.
+Each month one of our members writes a column of gardening advice which appears in our neighborhood newsletter, “Plantation Living Magazine,” which also includes meeting announcements and an open invitation to attend our meetings.